The64thGamer/cheeseepedia/content/wiki/CEC Future.md

 +++
 {{Showtape|image=Future.png|date=March 14, 1991|r12=y|c&r=y|cusvhs=y}}

-**Future** is a showtape that played during March to April 1991 at Chuck E Cheese's.
+**Future** is a showtape that played during March 14 - May 6 1991 at Chuck E Cheese's.

 ## Theme ##
 The showtape's theme is about the world of tomorrow, from the newest technology, careers, and music in the future.